keycloak-react/keycloak-react/README.md

   Just wrap your application inside the given provider.

   ```
-  import { KeycloakProvider } from "simple-keycloak-react";
+  import { KeycloakProvider } from "keycloak-react-web";

   <KeycloakProvider client={authInstance} />
   ```